slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
-Most people don't actually think, they just take their first thought and go.
+Most people don’t actually think, they just take their first thought and go.

 > *'When a wise man points at the moon, the imbecile examines the finger.' -- Confucius*